Information, Advice and Support Service

 Who is eligible?

-Parents or carers and children and young people who have, or may have special educational needs and disabilities in Bracknell Forest.
-They do not have to have an Education, Health and Care plan to use this service.
+Children and young people in Bracknell Forest, who have, or may have, special educational needs and disabilities and their parents/carers.
+They do not have to have a diagnosis or an Education, Health and Care plan to use this service.

 If you do not live in Bracknell Forest you can find your local Information, Advice and Support Service by going to the national Information, Advice and Support Services network.